fellrock/fellrock/README.md

 - 😄 Pronouns: ... -->
 ### Hi there, I'm Felipe - aka [fellrock][website] 👋

-#### I'm a Dad, Husband, Dreamer, Engineer, Developer, and Teacher! :v::grin:
+#### I'm a Dad, Husband, Dreamer, Engineer, Developer and Teacher! :v::grin:
 :computer: I’m currently working on System Support Engineering. <br />
 :notebook: I’m currently learning more about SQL, OOP and APIs. <br />
 :telescope: I’m looking for help to study about coding and IoT. <br />